catseye/yoob.js/README.markdown

     A view (in the MVC sense) which associates a `yoob.Playfield` with any element which supports `innerHTML`, although typically a `<pre>` element.
-    This will eventually take over most of what `yoob.TextTerminal` does now.

-    (A crude simulation of a text-based addressable console in something other than a `<canvas>`, but continuing to provide a sort of retro feel.
-Possibly implemented with a `<pre>` element or a `<div>` with a fixed-size font and significant whitespace set using CSS3.
-    This will allow text to be rendered more nicely, and selected for copying/pasting in the browser, and so forth.)
+    Compared to the canvas view, this view will allow text to be rendered more nicely in some browsers, be selected for copying/pasting in the browser, and so forth.  *As of 0.4, this is not yet complete.*

 *   `yoob.TextTerminal`, in `yoob/text-terminal.js`

     A crude simulation of a text-based addressable console, including some functions (which need not be used) which understand simple terminal control sequences, such as LF and backspace.
+Requires `yoob.Playfield` and `yoob.Cursor` and, if you actually want to render the terminal in a browser DOM, `yoob.PlayfieldCanvasView` or a compatible playfield view class.

 *   `yoob.LineInputBuffer`, in `yoob/line-input-buffer.js`

     A crude simulation of a buffer into which the user can type a line of